petrifiedvoices/petrifiedvoices.github.io/about.md

 You can follow me either on [Twitter](https://twitter.com/pettulda), my [Github](https://github.com/petrajanouchova), via [My ORCID](https://orcid.org/0000-0002-6349-0540) or [My project on OSF](https://osf.io/fjnw5/)

 ---
-## About the technology behind the scene:
+## The technology behind the scene:

 I am using a custom Jekyll theme - Centrarium, made by [Ben Centra](https://github.com/bencentra).
 Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/).
 And you can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)

----